 Previous OHF support has allowed the partners to make significant progress towards our shared goal of protecting and buffering the remaining native prairie.
 The first property was acquired in March, 2013.
-Since then, approximately 7,826 acres have been added to the Refuge with OHF funding.
-Of these, approximately 4,752 acres (approximately 61%) are classified as untilled native prairie.
-Additional habitat includes nearly 630 acres of wetlands, nearly 22 miles of stream front, and more than 2.5 miles of lakefront.
-We have signed agreements with landowners for the protection of approximately 425 additional acres and are negotiating with landowners on an additional 918 acres.
-Talks are ongoing with a long list of interested landowners.
+Since then, approximately 8,578 acres have been added to the Refuge with OHF funding.
+Of these, approximately 5,258 acres (approximately 61%) are classified as untilled native prairie.
+Additional habitat includes approximately 691 acres of wetlands, 28 miles of stream front, and more than 2.5 miles of lakefront.